-Humans reasoning is based on cause and effect, but these are not enough to draw conclusions due to imperfect information and uncertainty.
-To solve such problems humans combine causal models and probabilistic information, through probabilistic causation, better known as Causal Bayes Nets.
-We adopt a logic programming framework and methodology to model our functional description of Causal Bayes Nets, building on its strengths to derive a definition of its semantics.
+Humans know how to reason based on cause and effect, but cause and effect is not enough to draw conclusions due to the problem of imperfect information and uncertainty.
+To resolve these problems, humans reason combining causal models with probabilistic information.
+The theory that attempts to model both causality and probability is called probabilistic causation, better known as Causal Bayes Nets.
+In this work we henceforth adopt a logic programming framework and methodology to model our functional description of Causal Bayes Nets, building on its many strengths and advantages to derive a consistent definition of its semantics.
 ACORDA is a declarative prospective logic programming which simulates human reasoning in multiple steps into the future.
-ACORDA is not equipped to deal with probabilistic theory.
-P-log is a declarative logic programming language used to reason with probabilistic models.
-Integrated with P-log, ACORDA becomes ready to deal with uncertain problems we face on a daily basis.
-We show how the integration between ACORDA and P-log was accomplished, and present daily life examples that ACORDA can help people reason about.
+ACORDA itself is not equipped to deal with probabilistic theory.
+On the other hand, P-log is a declarative logic programming language that can be used to reason with probabilistic models.
+Integrated with P-log, ACORDA becomes ready to deal with uncertain problems that we face on a daily basis.
+We show how the integration between ACORDA and P-log has been accomplished, and we present cases of daily life examples that ACORDA can help people to reason about.